OctopusDeploy/docs/src/pages/docs/projects/variables/system-variables.md

 `OctopusSkipFreeDiskSpaceCheck`

-Set to "True" to skip the check for available free disk space when deploying packages. **Introduced in Calamari version 3.1.30.**.
+Set to "True" to skip the check for available free disk space when deploying packages.

 Example: True

 `OctopusFreeDiskSpaceOverrideInMegaBytes`

-The amount (in megabytes) of available free disk space we should check for (overriding the default 500MB), failing the deployment if not enough free disk space is available. **Introduced in Calamari version 3.1.30**.
+The amount (in megabytes) of available free disk space we should check for (overriding the default 500MB), failing the deployment if not enough free disk space is available.

 Example: 100

 `Octopus.Action.PowerShell.CustomPowerShellVersion`

 If specified, Windows PowerShell scripts will be invoked using `PowerShell.exe -version {Version}` where {Version} is the value you specified.
 Accepted values are *2.0*, *3.0*, *4.0, 5.0*.<br/>PowerShell Core scripts will be invoked using the installed version of PowerShell core which matches the specified value.
 The value must match one of the directories contained within `%PROGRAMFILES%\PowerShell`.
-Example values include *6* and *7-preview*.<br/>**Introduced in Calamari version 3.3.13.**.
+Example values include *6* and *7-preview*.

 Example: 2.0